 Gotoh Tuners - Locking / Staggered

 BMC Tight Neck Screw System with Brass Inserts

 HSS Pickup Configuration

 You can order your BMC Silky with the HSS Pickup configuration.
 The bridge humbucker is an underwound PAF style pickup created to match perfectly our Mojo S singles.
-The mini switch lets you Split the bridge pickup partially.
+You can use a mini switch or a push-push pot to split the bridge pickup partially.
 This means that the second coil is not fully turned down.
 In addition, the wiring method matches volume pot values to 500 k when humbucker is on and 250 k when single coils are selected.
 A perfect choice when flexibility is a requirement.